websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 ![The Content Dashboard user interface contains three areas of information.](./content-dashboard-interface/images/05.png)

-When you [open the Content Dashboard](#accessing-the-content-dashboard), you see the [Content Audit Tool](#content-audit-tool) (1) at the top of the page and the [Contents list](#contents-list) (2) at the button.
+When you [open the Content Dashboard](#accessing-the-content-dashboard), you see the [Content Audit Tool](#content-audit-tool) (1) at the top of the page and the [Contents list](#contents-list) (2) at the bottom.
 From the Contents list, you can access the [Content Info sidebar](#content-info-sidebar) (3) and the [Content Performance panel](../content-performance-panel/about-the-content-performance-panel.md).
-The Content Info sidebar and the Content Performance panel are collapsible elements that show additional details for each item in the Contents List.
+The Content Info sidebar and the Content Performance panel can collapse.
+They show additional details for each item in the Contents List.

 To access the Content Info sidebar, click the *Actions Menu* (![Action Menu](../../images/icon-actions.png)) for the content and select the *Info* option.
 Alternatively, hover over the article and click *Info* (![Info](../../images/icon-information.png)).
 For information on the *View Metrics* (![Metrics](../../images/icon-analytics.png)) option, read [About the Content Performance Panel](../content-performance-panel/about-the-content-performance-panel.md).